johnros/johnros.github.com/dictionary.md

 categories: [static_page]
 ---

+__It has been a while since I last maintained this page.
+Use at your own peril.__

 Here is a machine learning to statistics translator I try to maintain.
 Most concepts are not really identical, so "translations" should be considered approximate.
 Based on the same idea in "_All Of Statistics_" by Larry Wasserman [p.15].
 Many thanks to [Ohad Shamir](http://www.wisdom.weizmann.ac.il/~shamiro/), and [Saharon Rosset](http://www.tau.ac.il/~saharon/) for helping populate the table.
-Despite my best efforts, it proably still contains errors.
+Despite my best efforts, it probably still contains errors.
 Drop me a note if you find any.